Dutch rabbit: Appearance

+The British Rabbit Council recognizes Tri-Coloured Dutch, but they are a separate breed.

 Despite its popularity, the Dutch rabbit has not changed much over the years.
 The most striking aspect of the breed is the marking pattern:

 The blaze is an even wedge of white running up the rabbit's face.
 It is shaped by the cheeks which are the rounded circles of color on either side of the face.
 The neck marking is a white wedge on the back of the head.
 The saddle is to be a straight line running behind the shoulders and continuing underneath the rabbit to the undercut across the belly.
 The stops are located on the rear feet, which should be white from the toes to a point one third the length of the foot.

 The American standard allots 50 of the 100 total points to markings, 25 points to general type, 10 points to color, 10 points to fur and 5 to condition.